 “If you want to learn to swim, you need to get in the water” is a phrase used on the Rosetta Stone website, and this certainly shows in this language-learning package’s content and methodology.
-Its approach to teaching language involves immersing the user in words and phrases of their chosen language, utilising a varied approach that involves lessons steadily increasing in complexity.
-It uses words, sentences, conversation mechanics, as well as a sights-and-sounds tactic to plunge the learner into the deep end
+Its approach to teaching the English language involves immersing the user in words and phrases, utilising a varied approach that involves lessons steadily increasing in complexity.
+It uses words, sentences, conversation mechanics, as well as a sights-and-sounds tactic to plunge the learner into the deep end of learning English.

 Methodology: A Technology-Based Approach to Learning a Language